 1. Buy a ready-made patterned fabric from a shop:

 Sewing enthusiasts can look for ready-made fabric patterns in fabric shops or online.
 There are a variety of designs and prints already available on different fabrics.
 These ready-made fabric patterns may have been designed by fashion designers, textile designers or large fabric manufacturers.
-Sewers can choose between different designs, colors and types of fabric depending on the requirements of their project and their personal preferences.
+Sewers can choose between different designs, colours and types of fabric depending on the requirements of their project and their personal preferences.

 2. Buy a commercial pattern: